-In July 2012, on a family hiking trip in the Swiss Alps, he told his parents he wasn’t going to finish his final few semesters at UNC-Chapel Hill, despite more than a decade of study and well-received doctoral research at Stanford.
+In July 2012, on a family trip, he told his parents he wasn’t going to finish his final few semesters at UNC-Chapel Hill, despite more than a decade of study and well-received doctoral research at Stanford.
 Ro remembers his mother — a pediatrician, herself — being especially crushed.

 That same summer, in Sydney, Australia, Nipul Patel left his executive advisor post.
 He moved halfway across the world into Ro’s modest Noe Valley apartment.
 The two best friends had dreamed of becoming entrepreneurs since they met soon after undergrad at a Halloween party in Washington, D.C.

 Both grew up seeing their immigrant parents work hard as entrepreneurs.
 Sometimes the family business thrived.
 Other times, it struggled.

 Outside Charlotte, Ro’s mother’s medical practice, Concord Children’s Clinic, treated thousands of families.
 As a teenager, Ro and his sister tended the front desk.
 The experience gave him a keen insight into the complexities of running a business.